geotools/geotools/docs/developer/guide/building/install/jdk.rst

 Java Install
 -------------

-As mentioned in the previous section we use a stable (ie old) version of Java to build the GeoTools library.
+As mentioned in the previous section you should use the Java version corresponding to your geotools version.

 Java 2 Standard Edition Software Developers Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^